yifei1510/Customer-Data-Cleansing-and-Quality-Validation-Project-Using-Excel/README.md

 This reduced Gender from 9 inconsistent labels to 2 standard categories, and reduced Marital_Status from 4 raw labels to 2 clean categories.

+### 8. Age Validation

+A validation formula was used to flag unrealistic age values:

+=OR(C2<0,C2>100)

+This supported logical validation at record level.

+### 9. Date Standardisation

+Mixed date formats in Purchase_Date were standardised using Text to Columns and Excel date formatting tools.

+This improved consistency for sorting, grouping, and future time-based analysis.